 It’s also important to note that if you sell on your own website or in-person, you likely still need to set things up to charge the appropriate customers the appropriate sales tax rate.
 Many sellers don’t take the time to set up the shop-side of things correctly, and then end up having to pay sales tax out of their own pocket.
 You want to make sure you’ve got everything running smoothly so that sales tax is correctly charged to your customers and you can easily just remit that money over to your state when due.
 I’ve got some more info on sales tax here.

-3. Not understanding what tax rules apply to them right now…or thinking there ARE no tax responsibilities that currently apply to them right now/yet.
+3. Not understanding what tax rules apply to them right now…or thinking there are no tax responsibilities that currently apply to them right now/yet.

 Unfortunately, setting up shop doesn’t come with a handy Tax 101 manual (although this checklist is a great place to start!).
 Lots of Etsy sellers are unclear on what tax requirements apply to them and at what point in time.
 Many think they can just set up shop and experiment for a bit before becoming an official “real business”.
 I see a lot of Etsy sellers try to skate under the radar until, months or years later, they realize they’ve been doing something wrong and get hit with the overwhelming task of trying to back track.